top of page

 You need to let time do its work with you, not against you.

-Because one day, your “slow progress” will suddenly look like an overnight success story to everyone else.
+One day, your “slow progress” will suddenly look like an overnight success story to everyone else.

 And you’ll know the truth.